indirectjump/tc-spec-generator/snips/qa_bughunt__about_the_application.md

-## Challenge Objective
+## About the Application
-_(Never more than 3 bullet points.
-The objective must be very clear and concise.
-The goal is to have members understand what we want, in under 2 seconds.
-You may repeat information from this section elsewhere in the spec too.)_
+_(Never more than 2 paragraphs.
+The background must be very clear and concise.)_

-- User interface design
-- 11-15 screens
-- iOS App
+The McClatchy Company is a publicly traded American publishing company based in Sacramento, California.
+It operates 29 daily newspapers in 14 states and has an average weekday circulation of 1.6 million and Sunday circulation of 2.4 million.
+In 2006, it purchased Knight Ridder, which at the time was the second-largest newspaper company in the United States (Gannett was and remains the largest).
+In addition to its daily newspapers, McClatchy also operates several websites and community papers, as well as a news agency, McClatchyDC, focused on political news from the U.S. capital.